WLDZ/Azure-Synapse-Analytics/solution.md

-# Explanation of Data Load Process in Dimension and Fact Tables
+# Data Load Process in Dimension and Fact Tables

 ## Introduction
 This document explains the process of loading data into dimension and fact tables in a data warehouse using Spark with PySpark and Azure Synapse.
 The notebook utilizes various Spark transformations and SQL commands to merge, read, and process data from JSON files into relevant tables.
 The approach ensures that the data is effectively handled for analytics purposes.